A Church School

 Matthew 5: 14- 16

 The above verses remind us of our core values and that we should be the very best that we can be.
 As we allow Jesus to shine through our lives we are able to REACH out to others and make a difference in the world.

 Religious Education (RE)

-Our bespoke RE curriculum consists of two thirds Christianity and one third of the curriculum cover the teaching of other main world religions, including Islam, Judaism, Sikhism, Hinduism, Buddhism.
+Our bespoke RE curriculum consists of two-thirds Christianity and one-third of the curriculum covers the teaching of other main world religions, including Islam, Judaism, Sikhism, Hinduism, and Buddhism.

-Teaching of RE may be a concern to some parents, especially in the multi-cultural, multi-faith society in which we live.
-Christianity retains its central place in religious education at St Mark's (two thirds of the RE curriculum).
-However, the major world faiths are also studied in all year groups (one third of the curriculum).
+The teaching of RE may be a concern to some parents, especially in the multi-cultural, multi-faith society in which we live.
+Christianity retains its central place in religious education at St Mark's (two-thirds of the RE curriculum).
+However, the major world faiths are also studied in all year groups (one-third of the curriculum).
 The children are encouraged to consider many aspects of life in the light of Christ's teaching, and to translate theory into practice by taking part in projects to help the needy, both financially and in kind, and at home and abroad.

 Details of the RE Curriculum can be accessed in the curriculum section of the website.